MyNetDiary and Fitbit – integrate your diet and exercise

-- MyNetDiary shows the activity calories, daily step count, and weight measured by Fitbit.
+- MyNetDiary shows the activity calories, daily step count, body weight, and average heart rate as measured by Fitbit.

 Using Fitbit with MyNetDiary helps to calculate daily calorie balance more accurately, see the actual balance of the calories you burn and eat during the day, and ultimately - helps you lose weight faster and smarter!

 We highly recommend using Fitbit for activity and weight tracking, while you use MyNetDiary to improve your diet and lose weight.

 How does linking work?